Table of Contents

 My Own Experience

 I’ve helped many patients with this but had a bout with it myself a few months before writing this post.
 Like many of my patients, it came with other pain patterns in thigh muscles.
 The knee pain was sharp and concerning.
 It put a real cramp in my leg workout.
-Additionally, a shadow of pain spiraled from the corner of my hip to the inside of my knee.
+A shadow of pain also spiraled from the corner of my hip to the inside of my knee.
 At various times, that pain shifted up and down my thigh.

 How You Activate and Intensify This Pain Pattern